CAPITOL CRESCENT TRAIL LETTERBOX:

 Georgetown Branch Trail; 3 miles

-Rock Creek Park Trail (from the Georgetown Branch Trail to the Potomac River); 10 miles
+Rock Creek Park Trail (Georgetown Branch Trail south to the Potomac River); 10 miles

 Difficulty: Easy.
-Paved surface with a downhill grade from Bethesda to Georgetown.
+Paved rail trail with a downhill grade from Bethesda to Georgetown.

 Moderate.
-Paved surface with an uphill grade from Georgetown to Bethesda.
+Paved rail trail with an uphill grade from Georgetown to Bethesda.

 To access the Trail via the Metro; Take the Red Line up to Bethesda Station.
 Take the elevator up to street level (bikes must use the elevators) and take a right down Montgomery Lane.
 Turn left on Woodmont Ave which will bring you to the junction of Bethesda Ave.
-The metered parking lot is across the street, while the trail through the Tunnel is to your left.
-Look for the green trail signs.
+Head left for the trailhead.
 Its only a little over a ¼ mile from the Metro to the trail.
 For other Metro information visit; METRO .

-The Capitol Crescent Trail runs along the route of the old Georgetown Spur, a B & O Railroad Line completed in 1910, from Georgetown to Silver Spring.
+The Capitol Crescent Trail runs along the route of the old Georgetown Spur, a B&O Railroad Line completed in 1910, from Georgetown to Silver Spring.
 Service was discontinued in 1985.
-The trail is paved from Georgetown, where it runs parallel to the Potomac River and C & O Canal Towpath, then curves inland to Bethesda.
-From Bethesda towards Silver Spring the trail consists of stone dust and is named the Georgetown Branch Trail.
-Only 3 miles of this trail has been completed.
+The trail travels north from Georgetown, where it runs parallel to the Potomac River and C&O Canal Towpath, then curves inland to Bethesda.
+From Bethesda towards Silver Spring the trail is named the Georgetown Branch Trail.
 In between, the Wisconsin Ave Tunnel connects the two trails.
 The Rock Creek Park Trail runs from Maryland down through DC and is accessible from the Georgetown Branch Trail .
 This is a paved trail with some on-road sections in DC (that are closed to traffic on weekends).
 You can ride this trail from the Georgetown Branch Trail all the way to the Potomac River for a distance of 10 miles.
 You also pass the start of the Chesapeake & Ohio Canal that will bring you back to the Capitol Crescent Trail if you wish to do a loop ride.
 For more information on this ride See; Rock Creek Park.
 For more information check out; CAPITOL CRESCENT TRAIL , BIKE WASHINGTON or WASHINGTON BIKE ASSOC. .
 If you want to do these trails without any hills, you can start up in Bethesda.
 Then simply take the metro, along with your bike, back to Bethesda.
 Or, take the metro up to Bethesda and leave your car in DC.
 For more information about biking the Metro, check out the links above.

 Note: The MTA has presented plans to convert the old Georgetown Branch rail bed into a transit line running from Bethesda through Silver Spring.
 This would require the re-routing of the current Georgetown Branch Trail.